martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 <hr>

-¹ Courtesy of a Cloudflare 1016 error (at the current time of writing).
+¹ All courtesy of a charming Cloudflare 1016 error, at the current time of writing.